-Whenever you make a video or audio split, the transition originally set is changed, which means extended on either or both sides of the transition boundaries.
+Whenever you perform a video or audio split on the Remote Panel, the transition originally set is changed, which means extended on either or both sides of the transition boundaries.

 In the Operational Setup menu, use the Extend split transition parameter (p.3.2 F3) to set the default mode for extending transition effects, this means you specify where the effect is extended.